 MUEs are automatically denied or deemed an "auto-deny edit"

-Because they are an auto-deny edit, it is important to be aware of the MAI's assigned to each MUE.
+Because they are auto-deny edits, it is important to be aware of the MAIs assigned to each MUE.
 These types of denials should all be appealed and sent back for reconsideration if denied incorrectly.
-ASC Providers (specialty Code 49) cannot use modifier 50 (Bilateral procedure), therefore the MUE with an MAI of 1 is automatically doubled by the MAC.
+ASC Providers (specialty Code 49) cannot use modifier 50 (Bilateral procedure); therefore, the MUE with an MAI of 1 is automatically doubled by the MAC.

 Claim Remark Codes